ParasX1/MarketAnalyticsTool/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Thanks to OpenAI for providing the GPT-3.5 language model.
-Contributing
-Feel free to contribute by opening issues or submitting pull requests.

 Contact
 For questions or feedback, contact your@email.com.